johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 - This document introduces an extension to the SVCB "alpn" parameter: a leading "-" indicates an explicit negative transport signal (e.g., "-do53").
 IANA and specification updates are required (see IANA Considerations).
 - This document also introduces a new SVCB parameter "tlsa" that carries TLSA RDATA for the nameserver endpoint.
 The exact encoding is defined in IANA Considerations.
 Use of "tlsa" is only appropriate when the SVCB is DNSSEC-validated.

-## 3.2.
-Relaxed Mode

-Relaxed mode applies when the SVCB record for the authoritative nameserver is received opportunistically in the Additional section (an OTS Hint).
-The hint may or may not be DNSSEC-signed and may or may not be successfully validated by the resolver.

-Behavior:
-- If the opportunistic SVCB and its signatures are DNSSEC-validated, the resolver MAY treat it equivalently to Strict mode for the corresponding data.
-- If the opportunistic SVCB is not validated (e.g., unsigned, or validation fails), then:
-  - The resolver MAY use only positive "alpn" entries to attempt an upgrade (e.g., dot, doq).
-  - The resolver MUST ignore any negative transport signals (e.g., "-do53").
-  - The resolver MUST ignore ipv4hint, ipv6hint, tlsa, and any other parameters that affect addressing or authentication.
-  - The resolver MUST be prepared to immediately fall back to traditional UDP/TCP (Do53) upon failure or timeout.

-Rationale:
-- Relaxed mode enables low-latency discovery without requiring changes at parent zones or prior configuration, while containing risk by limiting use of unvalidated data to only positive upgrade attempts.

 ## 3.3.
 Precedence and Interaction

-- When both Strict and Relaxed information are available, Strict mode information MUST take precedence.
+- When both Relaxed and Strict information are available, Strict mode information MUST take precedence.
-- A Relaxed-mode SVCB that is DNSSEC-validated is equivalent to Strict for policy and usage purposes.
+- An Opportunistic-mode SVCB that is DNSSEC-validated is equivalent to Strict for policy and usage purposes.
-- In the absence of validated information, Relaxed mode is purely opportunistic and MUST NOT be used to enforce negative policy, alter addressing, or bootstrap authentication material.
+- In the absence of validated information, an Opportunistic signal MUST NOT be used to enforce negative policy, alter addressing, or bootstrap authentication material.

 ## 3.4.
 Caching and No-OTS

 - Resolvers MAY cache Strict-mode SVCB information according to its TTL and MAY use the EDNS(0) No-OTS option to avoid redundant hints when sufficient information is cached.
-- In Relaxed mode, resolvers MAY cache positive "alpn" results subject to local policy (see Resolver Caching Strategies).
+- In Opportunistic mode, resolvers MAY cache positive "alpn" results subject to local policy (see Resolver Caching Strategies).
 When a resolver has sufficient cached information, it SHOULD set No-OTS to reduce response size and limit unnecessary hints.

 ## 3.5.
 Summary of Permitted Use by Mode

+- Opportunistic (unvalidated):
+  - MAY use: alpn (positive) only.
+  - MUST NOT use: alpn (negative), ipv4hint, ipv6hint, tlsa, or any parameter that affects addressing or authentication.
+  - MUST support fallback to Do53.
 - Strict (validated):
   - MAY use: alpn (positive), alpn (negative with "-" prefix), ipv4hint, ipv6hint, tlsa, and other defined parameters.
-- Relaxed (validated):
+- Opportunistic (validated):
   - Equivalent to Strict for the validated SVCB.
-- Relaxed (unvalidated):
-  - MAY use: alpn (positive) only.
-  - MUST NOT use: alpn (negative), ipv4hint, ipv6hint, tlsa, or any parameter that affects addressing or authentication.
-  - MUST support fallback to Do53.

 Implementation note:
 - Existing SVCB clients that do not understand negative alpn tokens or the new "tlsa" parameter will ignore them and remain interoperable.
 Clients implementing this specification MUST follow the above mode-dependent processing and precedence rules.